davideicardi/kaa/README.md

 ## Why

 The main advantage of Kaa is that it doesn't require an external services to retrieve schemas.
 This library automatically reads and writes to Kafka.
-This can simplify installation and configuration of client applications.
-This is especially useful for applications that already interact with Kafka.
+This can simplify installation and configuration of client applications and it is especially useful for applications that already interact with Kafka.

 Confluent Schema Registry on the other end requires you to install a dedicated service.